Torsion pairs for quivers and the Weyl groups: Background

 \begin{defi} The \emph{Coxeter group} $W$ associated to $Q$ is defined by the generators $S:=\{s_1,\ldots,s_n\}$ and relations \begin{itemize} \item[$\bullet$] $s_i^2=1$, \item[$\bullet$] $s_is_j=s_js_i$ if there is no arrow between $i$ and $j$ in $Q$, \item[$\bullet$] $s_is_js_i=s_js_is_j$ if there is precisely one arrow between $i$ and $j$ in $Q$. \end{itemize}

 We denote by $\ww$ a word, that is, an expression in the free monoid generated by $s_i$ for $i\in Q_0$ and $w$ its equivalence class in the Coxeter group $W$.
 Each element $w\in W$ can be written in the form $\ww=s_{u_1}\cdots s_{u_l}$ and, if $l$ is minimal among all such expressions for $w$, then $l$ is called the \emph{length} of $w$.
 In this case, we write $\ell(w)=l$ and we call $s_{u_1}\cdots s_{u_l}$ a \emph{reduced expression}.
-An element $c=s_{u_1}\ldots s_{u_l}$ is called a \emph{Coxeter element} if $l=n$ and $\{u_1,\ldots, u_l\}=\{1,\ldots ,n\}$.
-The Coxeter element $c=s_{1}\ldots s_{n}$ is called \emph{admissible} with respect to the orientation of $Q$. \end{defi} We note that our starting point throughout this paper is a quiver $Q$; the corresponding Cartan matrix is therefore symmetric, which explains the fact that the braid relations of $W$ are all of the above form.
+An element $c=s_{u_1}\ldots s_{u_l}$ is called a \emph{Coxeter element} if $l=n$ and $\{u_1,\ldots, u_l\}=\{1,\ldots ,n\}$. {A Coxeter element is called \emph{admissible} if $s_j$ precedes $s_i$ in any word for $c$ whenever there is an arrow from $j$ to $i$.
+The assumption that $Q_0$ is admissibly numbered is equivalent to the assertion that $s_{1}\ldots s_{n}$ is admissible.} \end{defi} We note that our starting point throughout this paper is a quiver $Q$; the corresponding Cartan matrix is therefore symmetric, which explains the fact that the braid relations of $W$ are all of the above form.

 \begin{defi} Let $c$ be a Coxeter element.
 Fix a reduced expression of $c$ and regard $c$ as a reduced word.
 For $w\in W$, we denote the support of $w$ by $\supp(w)$, that is, the set of generators occurring in a reduced expression of $w$.